mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 We can create this behavior and feeling of link using [React's context API](https://reactjs.org/docs/context.html) where the `RadioGroup` component owns the actual selected `name` in its context and share it across its different `Radio` children.

 **This technique of _hiding_ the state management between components is called _implicit state passing_**.
-We manage the state in a way that the developer doesn't have to care about and does not have to implement multiple times.
+We manage the state in a way the developer doesn't have to care about and does not have to implement multiple times.

 [Here's a running codesandbox of the `Radio` and `RadioGroup` implementation](https://codesandbox.io/s/elastic-surf-pxxdt).